I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Cigarettes are known to contain more than 4,000 different chemicals.
 Such joyous substances as arsenic, formaldehyde, hydrogen cyanide, benzene, cadmium, and residues of insecticides, fungicides, and herbicides are in discarded filters.

-But, they’re only trace amounts, you might say.
+They’re only trace amounts, you might say.
 Yes, but trace amounts multiplied trillions of times annually.
 It all adds up to a burden on the environment that is troubling.

 Discarded Tobacco Remnants